Welcome to Vilnius

 Vilnius (vil-nyus), the baroque beauty of the Baltic, is a city of immense allure.
-As stunning as it is bizarre, it easily tops the country’s best-attraction bill, drawing tourists like moths to a flame with an easy, confident charm and a warm, golden glow that makes one wish for long midsummer evenings every day of the year.The capital may be a long way north and east, but it’s quintessentially continental, with Europe’s largest baroque old...
+It easily tops the country’s best-attraction bill, drawing tourists like moths to a flame with an easy, confident charm and a warm, golden glow that makes you wish for long midsummer evenings every day of the year.The capital may be a long way north and east, but it’s quintessentially continental, with Europe’s largest baroque old...
 Read More

 Trakai Castle and Museum Tour

 There are many beautiful lakes in the region.
 Visit Trakai Castle and Museum of the 15th century (in the middle of Lake Galve).
 It is the only insular castle throughout Eastern Europe - Island Castle is one of the most visited historical-architectural monuments in Lithuania.
 The visit is approximately 1 hour and you will have free time for shopping and relax.Trakai is also home to Karaites, a Turkish ethnic group practicing a religion akin to Judaism, who came to Lithuania from the Crimea in the 14th century as warriors for Grand Duke Vytautas.
 Today the country's smallest ethnic minority counts under 300 members.

 Day Tour from Vilnius: The Hill of Crosses